Dealing with child behaviour problems

 When a child's behaviour is difficult, the things they do well can be overlooked.
 Tell your child when you're pleased about something they've done.
 You can let your child know when you're pleased by giving them attention, a hug or a smile.

 You can help your child by rewarding them for behaving well.
 For example, praise them or give them their favourite food for tea.

 If your child behaves well, tell them how pleased you are.
 Be specific.
 Say something like, "Well done for putting your toys back in the box when I asked you to."

 Don't give your child a reward before they've done what they were asked to do.
 That's a bribe, not a reward.

 Smacking may stop a child doing what they're doing at that moment, but it doesn't have a lasting positive effect.

-Children learn by example, so if you hit your child you’re telling them that hitting is an acceptable way to behave.
+Children learn by example so, if you hit your child, you're telling them that hitting is OK.
 Children who are treated aggressively by their parents are more likely to be aggressive themselves.
-It’s better to teach by example rather than behave in the way you're asking them not to behave.
+It's better to set a good example instead.

 Extra help with difficult behaviour

 Don't feel you have to cope alone.
 If you're struggling with your child's behaviour:

 - talk to your health visitor – they will be happy to support you and suggest some new strategies to try